 New Detention Standards Strengthen Treatment for LGBT and HIV Detainees

-March 1, 2012 by Robin Maril, Legislative Counsel, Administrative Advocacy
+March 1, 2012 by Robin Maril, Senior Legislative Counsel

 The U.S. Immigration and Customs Enforcement (ICE) agency recently released new 2011 Performance Based National Detention Standards.
 These new performance standards provide guidance that is crucial to improving treatment of LGBT and HIV positive people in detention facilities.